 Since the year 2010, Marcos has also been a Research Fellow at Lawrence Berkeley National Laboratory (U.S. Department of Energy’s Office of Science), where he conducts research in the mathematics of large-scale financial problems and HPC at the Computational Research Department.
 For the past 7 years he has lectured at Cornell University, where he currently teaches a graduate course in Financial Big Data and Machine Learning at the Operations Research Department.

 Marcos is a recipient of the 1999 National Award for Academic Excellence, which the Government of Spain bestows once a year to the best graduate student nationally.
-He earned a Ph.D. in Financial Economics (2003), and a second Ph.D. in Mathematical Finance (2011) from Universidad Complutense de Madrid.
-Between his two doctorates, Marcos was a Postdoctoral Research Fellow of RCC at Harvard University for 3 years, during which he published dozens of articles in JCR-indexed scientific journals.
+He earned a Ph.D. in Financial Economics (2003), and a second Ph.D. in Mathematical Finance (2011) from Universidad Complutense de Madrid (est. 1293).
+Between his two doctorates, Marcos was a Postdoctoral Research Fellow of RCC at Harvard University for 3 years, during which he published over a dozen articles in JCR-indexed scientific journals.
 Marcos has an Erdös #2 and an Einstein #4 according to the American Mathematical Society.